carlosqueiroz/plastimatch/doc/sphinx/fdk_tutorial_i.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Run the following command to reconstruct the image::

-  fdk -f none -r "100 100 100" -I head -O out.mha
+  plastimatch fdk -f none -r "100 100 100" -I head -O out.mha

 You should get an image like this:

 .. image:: ../figures/fdk_tutorial_2.png
    :width: 50 %

-The image is kind of blurry, which is because we didn't use the ramp filter.
+The image is kind of blurry,
+which is because we didn't use the ramp filter.
 Try again with the ramp filter::

-  fdk -f ramp -r "100 100 100" -I head -O out.mha
+  plastimatch fdk -f ramp -r "100 100 100" -I head -O out.mha

 You should get an image like this: